 Let’s review.
 We had tickets to a Sky Sox vs. Iowa Cubs game earlier in the season.
 It was cancelled due to rain.
 I traded our rain checks for tickets to a double-header against Iowa the next night.
 Both games were cancelled due to field conditions.
 We now had rain checks for two games.
 We finally saw one on July 28.
-Then we moved and were busy unpacking and all.
 I finally cashed the other ticket in for a game during the final weekend of the season.

 The Memphis Redbirds, AAA team of the St. Louis Cardinals, were in town.
 Aledmys Diaz, who played short for Memphis, was a hot-shot rookie for the big league team last season but has been in the minors most of this.
 He made some great plays on defense, but did nothing with the bat.